goktugcy/CyberPi-Mbot-IoT-TelegramBot/README.md

 ### Prerequisites
 - Node.js and npm installed for the webhook server.
+- Cloudflare account and Wrangler CLI installed for deployment.
 - Python and necessary libraries installed for the mBot script.
 - mBot robot with the necessary sensors.
 - Telegram bot token and chat ID for sending messages.